mauricechiodo/eim-case-studies/course/finance/Black-Scholes/3Formula/index.md

 ---

-To read about some real world phenomena that the Black-Scholes model doesn't account for equation, check out [the risks](course/finance/Black-Scholes/4Risks).
+To read about some real world phenomena that the Black-Scholes model doesn't account for, check out [the risks](course/finance/Black-Scholes/4Risks).

 ---